#DiversityInScience - Diversity in Practice in 6G Research15. January 2023

 3D holograms that let you do maintenance in a production hall thousands of miles away or operate robots over this distance in real time?
 What sounds like science fiction today should become reality in the coming years thanks to the research being done at Silicon Austria Labs GmbH (SAL).
 A key technology for this scenario in the factory of the future is wireless communication – the research speciality of SAL’s Linz facility.
-Here, a team of 44 researchers from over 10 nations is working on tomorrow’s mobile communications standards.
+Here, a team of around 50 researchers from 17 nations is working on tomorrow’s mobile communications standards.
 The establishment of the new 5G test bed in Linz will speed up connectivity in production halls still further.
 And as 5G becomes increasingly widespread in industrial applications, SAL is already working on the next generation, 6G.
 But it isn’t only about speed: particular importance is attached to security and sustainability.
 Read the insights provided by researchers into this topic below.

 What makes 5G a key technology for Industry 4.0?

 Machine-to-machine communication is an indispensable part of Industry 4.0.
 It enables connections between machinery, plant, people and robots as well as the modern production techniques necessary to remain competitive in highly industrialized areas.
 5G for industrial applications has enormous potential for cutting the costs of processes and production procedures.
 Reliable wireless communication with 5G allows extensive automation of distributed industrial plants, making them easier to maintain, more flexible and consequently more resilient to system modifications.
 Major advantages of 5G are its speed and its ability to transmit data in real time.
 This opens up new opportunities for interaction: employees can interact more efficiently by using augmented reality, for example.
 6G will be the communication technology of the next industrial generation, Industry 5.0.

 Hans-Peter Bernhard, head of the Wireless Communications research unit, SAL

 What does SAL do to support businesses during this transformation?